Wichita Child Custody Lawyers

 In a divorce action, decisions about child custody, parenting time, and everything relating to children are made based on the “best interest of the child.”
 Some of the most common factors the court will look at are: each parent’s role and involvement with the minor child before and after separation; the emotional and physical needs of the child; the child’s adjustment to the child’s home, school and community; the willingness and ability of each parent to respect and appreciate the bond between the child and the other parent; and the schedules of the child and the parents.

-JHC’s Wichita child custody attorneys will review and analyze the child custody factors and apply each to your individual situation.
-We will always provide you with realistic options and candid advice.
-And we are skilled litigators who know how to convince a judge that your proposed parenting plan is in your child’s best interest.
+Our family law attorneys in Wichita review and analyze the child custody factors and apply each to your individual situation.
+We provide you with realistic options and candid advice.
+And we are skilled litigators who know how to argue that your proposed parenting plan is in your child’s best interest.

 Child Custody and Paternity